Saafke/CHOC-renderer/README.md

 So, our conda environment is at "/home/user/anaconda3/envs/choc-render-env".
 We then extend this path to get the full path to the python libraries "/home/user/anaconda3/envs/choc-render-env/lib/python3.10/site-packages"

-Then give your path at the top of the _render\_all.py_ script, so that it knows where to look for these dependencies:
+Then give your path at the top of the _render\_all.py_ script, so that the script knows where to look for these dependencies:

 `render_all.py (line 22)`
 ```diff